The Treasury is the Government’s lead economic and financial adviser.

 It’s important that New Zealand’s economy supports higher living standards for this and future generations, and that all New Zealanders can play their role in the economy and society.
 We want New Zealand to be prosperous, and for that prosperity to be sustainable and inclusive.

 We provide strategic policy advice on the New Zealand economy and produce a range of publications and economic data.
-We also monitor and manage the financial affairs of the Government; assess public sector proposals which have economic and financial implications; and deliver operational services through:
+We also monitor and manage the financial affairs of the Government; assess public sector proposals which have economic and financial implications; and deliver operational services through the:

-There are three key outcomes that the Treasury works towards to raise living standards:
+There are three key outcomes that the Treasury works towards in order to raise living standards:

 It is critical that we continue to advise effectively on policies and strategies that matter for New Zealand’s long-term economic performance, that help maintain a stable and sustainable economy, and that support government agencies to build their capability to better deliver results.

 Resources on the various aspects of our work can be found throughout this website, including information on: